VeeraMS/LogicApp-deployment-with-Secure-Storage/README.md

 # Deploy Logic App with Secured storage account with Private Endpoints

-At present, we don't have the liberty to use secured storage accounts for standard Logic App deployment.
-However, you can work with ARM templates which lets you use the Storage account behind firewall for Logic App standard resource deployment
+At present, we don't have the liberty to use portal to deploy the standard Logic App using secured storage account.
+However, we can work with ARM templates which lets us to use the Storage account behind firewall for Logic App standard resource deployment.

-You can refer to the templates upload in teplates folder.
+You can refer to the templates upload in templates folder.

 This template has been created from the sample Function App template available here https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.web/function-app-storage-private-endpoints